 If you already subscribed to the app, you can cancel your subscription by contacting us here.

-- Member Analysis: A new page to analyze audience by members’ open rates, CTR and 5-stars rating
+- Member Analysis: A new page to analyze the audience by members’ open rates, CTR, and 5-star rating

-- Members – Decomposition Tree: This page for member analysis using a decomposition tree
+- Members – Decomposition Tree: This page is for member analysis using a decomposition tree

 - Members Merge Fields: A page to review all merge fields (these are the custom member fields on Mailchimp).
 Analyze the distribution of members by the merge fields and their values

 After the successful release of our ActiveCampaign app, DataChant and Daily Cookie partnered to deliver another awesome Power BI app for email marketing.
 This time for Mailchimp users.
 The app is available on Microsoft AppSource for free here and can be used as a Mailchimp connector and be connected from a new Power BI Desktop or Excel.
 The free version has its limits – It allows you to import your last 2 months of recently-created campaigns, up to 500 members per list, up to 5 unsubscribers per campaign, and 100 recent activities.
 Do you want to load more data?
 To lift these limitations, you can subscribe to the paid version here.
 The paid subscription will allow you to import all historical data.